beet-software/dorm/dorm_annotations/README.md

 ### Models

-The `Model` annotation is used to define a model class.
+The `Model` annotation is used to link a database table to a Dart class.

 It accepts two parameters:

 - `name`: Specifies the name of the table in the underlying database.
 - `as`: Provides a name for the repository accessor of the model.

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';